BDC Hamburger Icon

 What laws apply to firing an employee?

-Federal agencies, like the U.S. Department of Labor (DOL) and the U.S. Equal Employment Opportunity Commission (EEOC), create and enforce laws to improve workplace conditions and protect employees.
-Although you and your HR department should be familiar with all of the laws that govern your business and employees, here are the primary federal laws you should pay special attention to when handling an employee termination:
+Federal agencies — like the U.S. Department of Labor (DOL) and EEOC — create and enforce laws to improve workplace conditions and protect employees.
+You and your HR department should be familiar with all of the laws that govern your business and employees.
+But, here are the primary federal laws you should pay special attention to when handling an employee termination:

-• Title VII of the Civil Rights Act of 1964.
-This act prohibits employment discrimination based on “race, color, religion, sex or national origin.”
+• Title VII of the Civil Rights Act of 1964 (Title VII): This act prohibits employment discrimination based on “race, color, religion, sex or national origin.”
 It is illegal to terminate an employee based on any of these characteristics.

-• The Americans with Disabilities Act.
-The ADA protects individuals with disabilities against discrimination in all areas of public life, including employment and termination.
+• The Americans with Disabilities Act (ADA): The ADA protects individuals with disabilities against discrimination in all areas of public life, including employment and termination.
 It is illegal to terminate an employee due to a disability rather than provide reasonable accommodation.

-• The Age Discrimination in Employment Act of 1967.
-This act protects individuals 40 years and older from age discrimination in the workplace.
+• The Age Discrimination in Employment Act of 1967 (ADEA): This act protects individuals 40 years and older from age discrimination in the workplace.
 It is illegal to terminate an employee because of their age.

-• The Family and Medical Leave Act.
-This act allows certain employees to take up to 12 weeks of unpaid leave for medical or family reasons, given that both the employer and the employee meet certain requirements.
+• The Family and Medical Leave Act (FMLA): This act allows certain employees to take up to 12 weeks of unpaid leave for medical or family reasons — given that both the employer and the employee meet certain requirements.
 Although this act doesn’t apply to everyone, it is illegal to terminate a qualified employee for taking qualified medical leave.

 “Should an employer’s decision to fire an employee be motivated by the protected class of that employee as set forth in any of the above-referenced statutes or others, a court would likely find the termination to be discriminatory and illegal,” said Andrew Zelmanowitz, partner and employment law expert at Berger Singerman.

-Many of the federal laws listed above dictate why you can or cannot terminate an employee, but some laws, like the Worker Adjustment and Retraining Notification Act of 1988 (WARN Act), dictate how you must terminate certain employees.
+Many of the federal laws listed above dictate why you can or cannot terminate an employee, but some laws dictate how you must terminate certain employees.
+For example, the Worker Adjustment and Retraining Notification Act of 1988 (WARN Act) requires businesses with 100 or more employees to provide a 60-day written notice to employees prior to a mass layoff or plant closure.

 “When an employer institutes a mass layoff or closes a division of its operations, it may be required to provide advance notice to employees of the impending layoff in compliance with the WARN Act,” Zelmanowitz said.
 “In jurisdictions where employees have additional rights by statute, compliance is required by the employer, including notice periods.”